google/android-emulator-m1-preview/README.markdown

 ## How to use

 Go to the Github releases page, download a .dmg, drag to the Applications folder, and run.
-First few times it starts up it will take a while to show up, but subsequent launches will be faster.
+You'll first need to right click the app icon and select Open and then skip past the developer identity verification step (we are working on providing official identity info).
+The first few times it starts up it will take a while to show up, but subsequent launches will be faster.

 If you've installed Android Studio and Android SDK and `adb` is available, the emulator should be visible from Studio and work (deploy built apps, debug apps, etc).